gfwalker/3rad_material/README.txt

 3. 3rad_bioinformatics.Rmd - This is the Rmarkdown file used to generate the instructions.
 You don't need to care about this.

-4. practicedata - The practice data directory contains the barcode and popmap files for scalloped hammerhead plates 1 and 2.
+4. practicedata - The practice data directory contains the barcode and popmap files for scalloped hammerhead plates 1,2,3, and 4 as well as popmaps for plates 1 and 2 (schh_popmap.txt) and plates 3 and 4 (lib2_popmap.txt).
 The raw sequence data can be found on Teams.